 By treating digital as peripheral rather than something that strikes at the core, businesses fail to grasp the wholesale and fundamental change it is bringing about.
 Digital is nothing less than a revolution in the twenty-first century and its impact will be as dramatic as mechanisation, mass production and computerisation were in previous eras.

-As a consequence, business leaders need to put digital right front and centre of their strategic discussions and carefully consider its impact in every strategic decision.
+As a consequence, business leaders need to put digital right front and centre of their strategic discussions and carefully consider its impact on every strategic decision.